Corn Islands

-The Corn Islands are two islands about 70 km east into the Bay of Moskitia, constituting one of 12 municipalities of the South Caribbean Coast Autonomous Region of Nicaragua.
-The official name of the municipality is Corn Islands (the English name is officially used in Spanish-speaking Nicaragua).
-Both Great Corn Island and Little Corn Island constitutes the archipelago of Corn Islands.
+Corn Islands (Islas del Maíz) is a municipality of the South Caribbean Coast Autonomous Region of Nicaragua.
+It is located approximately 70 km east of the Caribbean mainland.
+The municipality consists of two islands: Big Corn Island (Isla Grande del Maíz) and Little Corn Island (Isla Pequeña del Maíz).
+The islands are known for their Afro-Caribbean cultural heritage, coral reef ecosystems and tourism-based economy.

 History

 According to Edward Conzemius, a French ethnologist from Luxembourg, in 1929 he stated in his article Les Îles Corn du Nicaragua (The Corn Islands of Nicaragua), that the first inhabitants of Corn Island were the Indigenous Kukras, who were exterminated by the also Indigenous Miskitos in alliance with the English buccaneers.